CartoDB/documentation/app/content/carto-user-manual/tutorials/assessing-the-damages-of-la-palma-volcano.md

     ![Map radius based on](/img/cloud-native-workspace/tutorials/tutorial7_map_second_layer_radius_based_on.png)

-17. Now we are going to add a new layer by creating a custom SQL Query that is going to aggregate the number of buildings and their estimated value (remember, only for residential properties) that fall within the volcano’s lava flow.
+17. Now we are going to add a new layer by creating a custom SQL Query that is going to aggregate the number of buildings and their estimated value (remember, only for residential properties) that fall within the volcano's lava flow.

     For that, we click again on “Add source from…”, but now we select “Custom Query (SQL)”, we select the `CARTO Data Warehouse` connection, and the option “Type your own query”.
 Then we click on *Add Source*.